Port St. Lucie, Florida: In popular culture

 A fictional version of Port St. Lucie is the setting for the Japanese manga and anime JoJo's Bizarre Adventure Part 6: Stone Ocean in which the protagonist is imprisoned in the fictional Green Dolphin Street Prison located just outside of the city.

-Parts of the James Bond film Moonraker was shot in Port St. Lucie on the St. Lucie River.
+Part of the James Bond film Moonraker was shot in Port St. Lucie, on the St. Lucie River.